The fractional Schr\"odinger equation on compact manifolds: Global controllability results

-To conclude our article, we would like to discuss some general aspects of this work on the control theory for the NLS-like equation and your variations on manifolds.
+where $\sigma\in[2,\infty)$, $M$ is a compact Riemannian manifold with dimension $d<[\sigma] +1$.
+To conclude our article, let us discuss some general aspects of this work on the control theory for the NLS-like equation and its variations on manifolds.

-As mentioned in the beginning of the introduction, the well-posedness and controllability of the NLS on manifolds has been extensively studied in the recent years.
-Given the relevance of the physical models associated to the generalized Schr\"odinger equation it would be natural to consider the same kind of problems for the generalized models.
+As mentioned at the beginning of the introduction, the well-posedness and controllability of the NLS on manifolds has been extensively studied in recent years.
+Given the relevance of the physical models associated with the generalized Schr\"odinger equation it would be natural to consider the same kind of problems for the generalized models.

-The pioneer work related with well-posedness for the fractional Schrödinger and wave equations on compact manifolds without boundary is due Dinh in \cite{Dinh}.
+The pioneer work related with well-posedness for the fractional Schrödinger and fractional wave equations on compact manifolds without boundary is due to Dinh in \cite{Dinh}.
 He gave the first step by establishing Strichartz estimates for this model.
 Precisely, he showed Strichartz estimates for the fractional Schrödinger equations on compact Riemannian manifolds without boundary $M$ endowed with a smooth bounded metric $g$.
 In fact, the result extends the well-known Strichartz estimate for the Schr\"odinger equation given in \cite{Burq-Gerard-Tz}.

 With this nice result in hand, in our work, we establish controllability results for the solutions of \eqref{prob-intro_aaaa}.
-Considering $\sigma=2$ we recovered the well known result for NLS proved by Dehman \textit{et al.} in \cite{Dehman}.
-However, our result ensures a more general framework related with the controllability problem for the NLS-like equations.
-Precisely, in this manuscript, we are able to prove control results for the generalized Schr\"odinger equation on any compact Riemannian manifold of dimension $d<\sigma +1$ in which the Strichartz estimates guarantees the uniform well-posedness and the control operator acts on a region satisfying the \textit{Geometric Control Condition}.
+The result studied here extends the result presented in \cite{dehman-gerard-lebeau} in the following sense.
+Considering $\sigma=2$ we recovered the well known result for NLS proved by Dehman \textit{et al.} in \cite{dehman-gerard-lebeau}.
+Additionally, our results ensure a more general framework related with the controllability problem for the NLS-like equations (see, for instance, \cite{CaCa} for a simple case, $\sigma=4$).
+In summary, in this manuscript, we are able to prove control results for the generalized Schr\"odinger equation on any compact Riemannian manifold of dimension $d<[\sigma] +1$ in which the Strichartz estimates guarantees the uniform well-posedness and the control operator acts on a region satisfying the \textit{Geometric Control Condition}.

 Even in this general context, there are still open problems to be investigated and this work opens up numerous possibilities for study, such as: